 The eutectic temperature is exhibited for every crystalline material, as being “the one mixture of a set of substances able to dissolve in one another as liquids that, of all such mixtures, liquefies at the lowest temperature.
 If an arbitrarily chosen liquid mixture of such substances is cooled, a temperature will be reached at which one component will begin to separate in its solid form and will continue to do so as the temperature is further decreased.
 As this component separates, the remaining liquid continuously becomes richer in the other component, until, eventually, the composition of the liquid reaches a value at which both substances begin to separate simultaneously as an intimate mixture of solids.
 This composition is the eutectic composition and the temperature at which it solidifies is the eutectic temperature; if the original liquid had the eutectic composition, no solid would separate until the eutectic temperature was reached; then both solids would separate in the same ratio as that in the liquid, while the composition of the remaining liquid, that of the deposited solid, and the temperature all remained unchanged throughout the solidification.”

 The efficacy of the product after freeze drying is measured by whatever means the manufacturer of the product submits to the FDA or the USDA or other regulatory body when registering the product deems necessary to ensure that batch after batch of product is processed within the stated analytical tests.
 The process of freezing the product in freeze drying also can confer properties that enhance the release of water vapor from the product during the primary drying [sublimation of water vapor] by enhancing the flow of water vapor as it exits the freeze dried product, ice gas interface.
 Many substances are freeze dried.
-For example, diamond dust, fine powdered precious metals, ceramic forms, pharmaceuticals, fruits vegetables, meats, fruits and even whole meals like astronaut foods to name a few.
+For example, diamond dust slurries, blood analyzer standards, vaccines, fine powdered precious metals, ceramic forms, pharmaceuticals, berries, vegetables, meats, fruits and even whole meals like astronaut foods, to name a few, are freeze dried.

 Different freezing methods can and are carried on depending upon product types.
-Freeze dried foods for instance are usually frozen before being put onto the shelves of the freeze dryer, usually in a suitably cold walk in freezer, or in a freezing tunnel, or a blast freezer.
-Most pharmaceutical products are frozen inside the freeze dryer whilst maintained under very clean conditions eliminating any adulterants such as bacteria, molds, particulates, being frozen under aseptic conditions and subject to validation of the freezing process routinely, to ensure the purity of the product.
+Freeze dried foods for instance are usually frozen before being put onto the shelves of the freeze dryer, usually in a suitably cold walk in freezer, in a freezing tunnel, or a blast freezer.
+Most pharmaceutical products are frozen inside the freeze dryer whilst maintained under very clean conditions.
+Aseptic Practice during formulation, filling, partial stoppering, loading practices eliminate any adulterants such as bacteria, molds, particulates, from the product.
+This entire process, including cleaning in place, sterilization of the interior of the dryer in place with steam, or with a gaseous sterilants [Hydrogen Peroxide, Chlorine Dioxide] requires validation.
+Therefore the entire process ensures the purity of the product.
 The freezing methods utilized are complex.

 Thermal treatment is one such complex method of freezing product.
 When mannitol is in a product formulation, the freezing process must take into account that this substance exhibits glassy properties when frozen, and can be made to produce crystalline properties by using this method of first cooling the product to a low temperature, then warming the product to a temperature, and holding that temperature for a while, and then reducing the temperature to a low temperature again, and then moving on to the next step in the freeze drying process.
 If the mannitol containing product contained in glass vials is frozen and then dried without thermal treatment, the sudden changeover from amorphous to crystalline form can occur.
 This sudden changeover can pop the bottoms out of glass vials and cause a big mess inside the freeze dryer.
 Imagine that the product contains minute amounts of a potent compound and what a very dangerous job it can be for workers to clean up afterward.
 The thermal treatment freezing process is therefore available to eliminate vial breakage because if the crystalline form of mannitol is produced during freezing, glass breakage will be minimized or eliminated completely.